Enforcing design rights

 Is someone benefiting from your design without your permission?
 Act judiciously in such cases.
 Carefully document the unlawful act and involve a specialist as soon as possible to help you analyse the situation.
 Often, all that’s needed is a warning letter to the offender.
 In the letter, indicate the offence concerning your design in a factual manner.
 Present the legal situation and the consequences should the transgression continue.
 Try to settle the matter out of court – it is quicker and less expensive than legal proceedings.
 If this approach isn’t successful, you can bring a civil claim or a criminal complaint for design infringement before the court.

-Assistance from the Customs Administration
+Assistance from the Federal Office for Customs and Border Security

 News